anirudh9048/2dGame1/README.md

 Seems to be ok.
 Up next: draw multiple rectangles to the screen.

 Done.
-Can draw multiple rectanlges to the screen.
+Can draw multiple rectangles to the screen.
 Can move one of the rectangles and camera as well.